pradeepsinngh/Quick-Machine-Learning-Notes/15 Convolutional Neural Networks/README.md

 This powerful architecture, where you have neurons at different levels doing different work, lower level, mide level and higher level neurons are all used to decode difffernt and complex pattersn.

+#### why not simply use a regular deep neural network with fully connected layers for image recognition tasks?
+Unfortunately, although this works fine for small iamges (eg: MNSIT), it breaks down for larger images becuase of huge number of parameters it require.
+For eg: a 100 X 100 image has 10,000 pixels, and if the first layer has just 1,000 neurons (which already serverly restricts the amount of information transmitted to the next layer), this means a total 10 millions connections.
+And that's just the first layer.
+CNN solves this problem by partially connected layers.

+### Convolutional Layer: